-I switched most of my beginning youth students to the curriculum FiddleQuest in 2016.
+I switched most of my beginners to the online subscription curriculum FiddleQuest in 2016.
 Developed by a longtime teacher in Ashland, OR, Fiddlequest enables teacher and student to use a multimedia approach to learning the instrument.
 It's also a great resource for those parents who aren't musicians themselves to allow the student to watch videos, as well as hear and play along with the music at home between lessons.

-I also teach classical repertoire to beginners and intermediate students who are interested, mainly using the Doflein Violin Method Books and the Barbara Berber Solos For Young Violinists collections- and coaching students on their string ensemble repertoire.
+I love to teach classical repertoire to beginners and intermediate students who are interested, mainly using the Doflein Violin Method Books and the Barbara Berber Solos For Young Violinists collections.

 I strongly believe that every child should hear, experience and participate in a variety of musical experiences early on.
 Music is intrinsic to being human, expresses emotion and fosters connections through joy and song!

 As a strings teacher, I understand the importance of developing the musical ability inherent in every person at a young age.
 Pitch and rhythm are not elusive talents for the select few- really!
 Singing, dancing and moving to songs early on develops musical literacy for a lifetime of opportunities for music, fun and community.

 For more information about my work bringing weekly music to local preschools, click here.